Yale-EEB723/finalproject/README.md

 ## The data

-Previously-sequenced and publicly-available notothenioid transcriptomes will be downloaded from the NCBI Sequence Read Archive.
-We will obtain transcriptomes for all Antarctic and non-Antartic species represented in the database.
+Previously-sequenced and publicly-available transcriptomes representing 13 Antarctic and non-Antarctic notothenioid species were obtained from the NCBI Sequence Read Archive.

 This project will also require a reference genome.
 For this, we will use the genome of the Antarctic bullhead notothen (Notothenia coriiceps), which will be obtained from BioProject.

 ## Background

-Motivation for the project....

-How it fits in with other work...

-What the reader needs to know to understand the project
+The major histocompatibility complex (MHC) represents a fundamental component of the vertebrate adaptive immune system, and its functionailites and pathways have long been thought to be highly conserved across species.
+However, significant modifications of the adaptive immune system have been noted, and in some cases have been associated with shifts in speciation rate in those lineages.

 ## Methods